Jay23-org/Jay23/_posts/2020-10-12-6-easiest-ways-to-make-money-on-twitch.markdown

 ## **Partnering with Twitch**

 Another thing that you could do to make money is to do a partnership with Twitch.
-Frankly, it is a dream for many streamers who wants to associate with Twitch.
+Frankly, it is a dream for many streamers who want to associate with Twitch.
 But, there are many criteria one needs to fulfill—some of the requirements are having a good number of followers and a specific time for steaming.

 It would help if you began your journey with a mindset you want to associate with the official company.
 It shall always motivate you and shall keep you on your toes.